marvinscham/disenchanter/README.md

 ### Feature Suggestions

 You'd like to see a feature that isn't yet supported?
 [Create an issue](https://github.com/marvinscham/disenchanter/issues/new), send a pull request or just hit me up at dev[at]marvinscham.de.

+### Stat Collection

+At the end of the script you're asked to contribute your (anonymous) stats to the [Global Stats](https://checksch.de/hook/disenchanter.php).

+This step is **completely optional** and easy to decline but I'd like to encourage you to contribute as it helps me as a dev.

+_What info is collected?_

+- Number of disenchanted items

+- Number of opened chests

+- Number of items crafted

+- Number of items redeemed

+- Number of actions (sum of the above)

+- Blue Essence gained

+- Orange Essence gained

+- Timestamp

+This information is generated per script run and saved as a tuple in a database on my server.